zwong91/RealtimeVoiceChat/README.md

 ## Running the Application ▶️

 **If using Docker:**
 Your application is already running via `docker compose up -d`!
-Check logs using `docker compose logs -f app`.
+Check logs using `docker compose logs -f src`.

 **If using Manual/Script Installation:**